 Saving Money in Numbers – on Cars, Accom, etc

 If you travel with more people, you can naturally split more costs together.
-This way you can share a rental car and not pay a high price for tours, and potentially share apartments or B&B’s together as well (which can sometimes we cheaper than even the cheapest hostel!)
+This way you can share a rental car and not pay a high price for tours, and potentially share apartments or B&B’s together as well (which can sometimes we cheaper than even the cheapest hostel!).
+If you are wondering where to stay in Reykjavik, there are a few great hostels or hotels you can share with others.

 Because most cars can fit 5 people, I think that is the optimal amount because costs will go up if you rent a second car.
 Filling up our rental car was possibly one of our best moves!

-If you are traveling solo I’m sure it would be fairly doable to link up with a few others at a hostel and split costs together – everyone is in the same boat here!
+If you are traveling solo I’m sure it would be fairly doable to link up with a few others at a hostel and split costs together – everyone is in the same boat here looking to be saving money in Iceland!

 Saving Money in Iceland: on Food